-Binding General Ruling 40 "Remuneration Paid to Non-Executive Directors" and the Non-Executive Directors FAQs on BGRs 40 and 41 address the independent contractor status of non-executive directors.
+Binding General Ruling (Income Tax) 40 dated 10 February 2017 "Remuneration paid to Non-Executive Directors" was issued by SARS and, along with the Non-Executive Directors FAQs on BGRs 40 and 41, addresses the independent contractor status of non-executive directors.
 This Note therefore does not apply to non-executive directors.